ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 A Layer 2 data object typically comprised of a set of Layer 2 Transactions or their compressed representations and/or a cryptographic representation of the Layer 2 State due to the set of Layer 2 Transactions and cryptographically linked to the previous Layer 2 Block where the cryptographic link is derived using only the previous Layer 2 Block's data, and where such a Layer 2 data object is stored on a Layer 1.

-**Layer 2 Operating State:**
+**Layer 2 Operating Condition:**

-A combination of transaction volume being processed on an L2 and the state of all Accounts on an L2.
+A combination of the current volume of L2 transactions waiting to be processed on an L2 and all the transactions currently being processed on an L2.

 **Maximal Extractable Value:**